Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 The Importance of Knowing The Fully-Burdened Labor Rate for Each Employee

-One of the most important factors in ensuring and maintaining construction company profitability is knowing your accurate fully-burdened labor rate and building that cost into your bids.
+One of the most important factors in ensuring and maintaining construction company profitability is knowing your accurate, fully-burdened labor rate and building that fully-burdened cost into your bids.

-In this article, I’ll give you an example of how using correct burdened labor rates in your bids and accounting will improve your profitability, and I will provide you with a link to worksheets that allow you to easily calculate your fully-burdened rates.
+In this article, I’ll give you an example of how using correctly burdened labor rates in your bids and accounting will improve your profitability, and I will provide you with a link to worksheets that allow you to easily calculate your fully burdened labor rates.

-1. Use your employee Cost & Pricing Analyzer™ (eCPA) to determine your true (fully-burdened) cost of labor for each classification of employee.
+1. Use your employee Cost & Pricing Analyzer™ (eCPA) – a labor-burden calculator showing you the true cost of an employee – to determine your true (fully burdened) cost of labor for each classification of employee.

-You can then create an estimate, quote, or bid, which will not only cover your true employee costs – but will create the profit that you deserve to earn from each job.
+You can then create an Estimate, Quote, or Bid that will not only cover your true employee costs – but will create the profit that you deserve to earn from each job.

 Click here to see a Labor Burden Calculator (eCPA employee Cost & Pricing Analyzer)